 What is a Relief Nursery?

-The Family Relief Nursery is one of 15 member Nurseries in the Oregon Association of Relief Nurseries (OARN.)
-Relief Nurseries provide comprehensive family services in quality environments to children under age six in families who are experiencing numerous stresses linked to abuse and neglect.
-Services are voluntary and may include:
+The Family Relief Nursery is one of 15 Relief Nurseries in the Oregon Association of Relief Nurseries (OARN.)
+Relief Nurseries provide comprehensive family support services in quality environments for families experiencing numerous stresses linked to abuse and neglect.
+Enrollment is voluntary and services include:

 - Parent education classes